-Headed by Professor Andrew Carr, we have about 400 staff including 80 post-graduate students, and more than 30 professors, several university lecturers, and senior researchers personally supported by prestigious awards.
+Headed by Professor Andrew Carr, we have about 500 staff including approximately 100 post-graduate students, and more than 30 professors, several university lecturers, and senior researchers personally supported by prestigious awards.

 Our highly skilled team has expertise in a broad range of areas, including orthopaedic surgery, inflammation, immunology, rheumatology, medical statistics, epidemiology, and clinical trials.

 We have two internationally excellent institutes:

 - the Botnar Research Centre, on the Nuffield Orthopaedic Centre (NOC) site, and